-The true origins of the word has been debated for centuries, with one such theory believing that “assassin” has roots in “hashshāshīn” meaning hashish smokers/users.
+The true origins of the word has been debated for centuries among historians and more recently archaeologists, with one such theory believing that “assassin” has roots in “hashshāshīn” meaning hashish smokers/users.

 The first known usage of the term hashshāshīn has been traced back to 1122CE when the Fatimid caliph al-Āmir employed it in derogatory reference to the Syrian branch of the Nizaris Ismailis.

 The spread of the term was further facilitated through encounters with European Crusaders, whose historians and chroniclers further disseminated it across Europe telling lurid and titillating stories about a warlike sect, hidden away in remote mountain fortresses.